-1 In some congregations, the Personnel Committee is known as the Pastor-Congregation Relations Committee.
+2 In some congregations, the Personnel Committee is known as the Pastor-Congregation Relations Committee.

-B. The Pastor's Job Description
+B. Job Descriptions

-1. The Pastor's job description identifies the overarching vision of the congregation, the congregational vision for the Ministry position, the tasks of the position, and the skills expected of the person filling this position.
+- 1. Each Pastor is given a job description that identifies the overarching vision of the congregation, the congregational vision for the Ministry position, the tasks of the position, and the skills expected of the person filling this position. - 2.
+The Lead Pastor maintains responsibility on behalf of Pastors for the overall vision and health of the congregation, engages with the Church Council regarding this vision, and leads in developing a strategic plan with the Church Council for the congregation and its ministries.

-C. The Personnel Committee
+C. Personnel Committee

 - 1. The Personnel Committee shall comprise three to five members in addition to the Church Council Chair (or his/her designate), who will be available as a resource to the committee. - a.
 While the Church Council Chair is invited to each Personnel Committee meeting, it is not expected that he/she attend every meeting. - b.
 One member of the Personnel Committee will act as chair of the committee and will be a member of the Church Council. - c.
 One member will be chosen specifically for his/her skills in human resources. - d.
-The following responsibilities will be expected of committee members: - to call together focus groups, as outlined in this document; - to meet with the Pastor, as outlined in this document; - to organize pastoral reviews, as outlined in this document; - to manage employment decision procedures, as outlined in this document; and - to negotiate employment contracts, holidays, leaves of absence, salaries, etc. with the Pastor.
-(The Pastor's employment contract and salary are negotiated at the start of employment and are reviewed on a yearly basis.) - e.
+The following responsibilities will be expected of committee members: - to call together focus groups, as outlined in this document; - to meet with Pastors as outlined in this document; - to organize reviews, as outlined in this document; - to manage employment decision procedures, as outlined in this document; and - to negotiate employment contracts, holidays, leaves of absence, salaries, etc. with Pastors.
+(Employment contracts and salaries are negotiated at the start of employment and are reviewed on a yearly basis.) - e.
 The Personnel Committee is accountable to the Church Council. - 2.
 Members of the Personnel Committee will be chosen for their capacity to bring insight and wisdom to their role and their desire to live by the values laid out in this document.
 In addition, Personnel Committee members will be chosen with a view to ensuring a balance of age and gender on the committee.
-The Personnel Committee will be chosen by the Discernment Committee with input from the Pastor, the existing Personnel Committee, and the Church Council. - 3.
+The Personnel Committee will be chosen by the Discernment Committee with input from the Pastors, the existing Personnel Committee, and the Church Council. - 3.
 The terms of the members on the Personnel Committee will be staggered to ensure stability.
 Members of the Personnel Committee will be offered an initial three-year term, following which they may renew their term for a maximum of two terms.
 Following a second term (six years), members of the Personnel Committee will be asked to take a sabbatical from this role for a minimum of one year.